spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

 > <br/><br/>Mobile support is in pre-alpha.
 If you are developing a game for Android or iOS, refer to our GDK for Unity [mobile support documentation]({{urlRoot}}/content/mobile/overview)
 > <br/>

-3\.  **Your workers have finished building when:** You see the following message in the Unity Editor's Console window: `Completed build for Cloud target`.
+3\.  **Your workers have finished building when:** You see the following message in your Unity Editor's Console window: `Completed build for Cloud target`.

->**TIP:** You may get a number of warnings displayed in the Unity Editor Console window.
+>**TIP:** You may get a number of warnings displayed in your Unity Editor Console window.
 You can ignore the warnings at this stage; use the message icons on the right-hand side of the Console window to set it to display only info and error messages so you can see only the relevant messages.

 ### If you encounter build errors:
 You might not have selected the build supports your game needs during your Unity setup.